 Voice of the Customer Insights

 Speech analytics includes everything that takes place in an interaction between you and the consumer.
-For example, what did the customer say about you, your products, your services, your processes, so on and so forth?
+For example, what did the customer say about you, your products, your services, your processes, and so on and so forth?
 What did they think about your website?
 Did they like the color of the phone?
 Did they like where the buttons were?
 It’s the opportunity to understand virtually everything that your customers are saying about you.
-So it is the true tool for the voice of the customer insights.
+So it is the true tool for voice of the customer insights.

 Speech Analytics Provides Compliance and Efficiency

 The essence of this technology is the ability to deliver those insights in a meaningful, significant, and very expedient fashion.
 The calls that we’re taking today are being analyzed by the next morning and actionized, possibly the very same day.
 That’s the #1 reason to really love speech analytics is that it listens to all calls.
 Whereas on a manual process, you can be listening to probably less than 1% of calls, with speech analytics, you can have it listen to all of your calls based on categories of compliance, efficiency, and more.